 4. Scalloped Hammerhead

 While the scalloped hammerhead shark is one of the biggest sharks near Virginia beaches, it’s actually one of the smallest hammerhead sharks.
 Growing to a length of around 8.2 feet, the scalloped hammerhead is smaller than the great hammerhead shark and the smooth hammerhead shark.
-However, some specimen of scalloped hammerhead sharks have reached lengths over 10 feet!
+However, some specimens of scalloped hammerhead sharks have reached lengths over 10 feet!

 During most of the year, you probably won’t find a scalloped hammerhead shark near the coastlines in Virginia.
-In fact, you probably won’t find them near any coastlines regularly, as they’re deep water sharks that thrive in the open ocean.
+In fact, you probably won’t find them near any coastlines regularly, as they’re deep-water sharks that thrive in the open ocean.
 However, they will move inland to take advantage of the shallow waters when it comes to breeding seasoning.
 Having their pups here instead of in the deeper waters provides the young sharks with both protection and food – both of which they need to thrive.
 This is because scalloped hammerhead sharks have high metabolic rates, which means that they need more food than some other types of sharks may need.

 During the rest of the year, scalloped hammerhead sharks can be found in most areas of the world.
 However, they are most common in the Pacific ocean.
 The scalloped hammerhead is also known as the bronze, kinky-headed, or southern hammerhead.